Sundara Purushan (1996 film): Plot

-Ganesan (Livingston) has tremendous love for his maternal cousin Valli (Rambha) right from his childhood, and desires to marry her.
+Ganesan has tremendous love for his maternal cousin Valli right from his childhood, and desires to marry her.
 Things go wrong for him when his mother dies when he is 8 years old; his father, who is the richest landlord in their village, marries another woman which he dislikes and runs away from home after months of torture from his dad and step-mom.
 He returns home (to his grandmother) after 17 years for his father's death.
-He even accepts his brother (Vadivelu) born to his stepmom.
+He even accepts his brother born to his stepmom.